Andi Zeisler

 Andi Zeisler (born c.
-1972, New York) is a writer and co-founder of Bitch Media, a nonprofit feminist media organization based in Portland, Oregon.
+1972) is an American writer and co-founder of Bitch Media, a nonprofit feminist media organization based in Portland, Oregon, United States.

 Biography

+Zeisler was born in New York.
 In 1994, Zeisler graduated from the Colorado College with a BA in fine art.
 After graduation, she moved with high school friend Lisa Jervis to Oakland and began making plans for their own zine when Sassy magazine was purchased by another publisher.
 Sassy's change in focus led the pair to believe there was a niche they could fill.

 In 1996, Zeisler and Jervis co-founded Bitch magazine as an all-volunteer zine with a circulation of three hundred copies.
 In 1998, the pair began to grow the magazine into a quarterly publication with help from the Independent Press Association.
 It was later an internationally distributed with a circulation of more than fifty thousand.
 Bitch Media's mission was to provide and encourage an engaged feminist response to pop culture.
 In 2007, the magazine was moved to Portland and in 2009 rebranded as Bitch Media.
 It later ceased publication in 2022.